 • Make sure to include personal Information like name, phone number, and email on your resume.

-Remember, applicant tracking systems are nothing more than coded software, and while a human may understand the meaning or intent of the acronym or professional jargon an ATS may incorrectly categorize them resulting in a rejection of your resume.
+Remember, applicant tracking systems are nothing more than coded software.
+While a human may understand the meaning or intent of the acronym or professional jargon an ATS may incorrectly categorize them.
+Ultimately resulting in a rejection of your resume.
 Always spell out the abbreviation for companies and associations, products, brands, skills, or certifications followed by the shortened version in parenthesis to avoid any miscommunication or confusion.

 Project Management Professional (PMP)